schmouk/PlayToreLib/lib/pltr/doc/playing_cards/cards_deck_doc.md

 Returns true if any card in list is contained in this deck.

 ### `const bool contains_any(const CardsList<CardT>& cards) const`
-Returns true if any of the passed cards is contained in this deck
+Returns true if any of the passed cards is contained in this deck.

 ### `inline const CardT draw_card()`
 Wrapper to `pop_up_card()`: removes and returns the card at the top of this deck.